 Generally, our effective tax rate is substantially below the U.S. federal tax rate of 35% because we have experienced taxable losses in the U.S. and our income is taxed in foreign jurisdictions where we benefit from tax holidays or tax rates lower than the U.S. statutory rate.
-Income tax expense for the three and six months ended June 30, 2011, is attributable to income tax on profits earned in certain foreign jurisdictions, foreign withholding taxes, deferred taxes on undistributed earnings from our investment in J-Devices and state income taxes.
-The tax benefit for the three and six months ended June 30, 2010, is attributable to tax expense in certain foreign jurisdictions, foreign withholding taxes, and minimum taxes offset by the release of a valuation allowance of \$5.3 million on the net deferred tax assets of a Taiwanese subsidiary.
+Income tax expense for the three and nine months ended September 30, 2011, was attributable to income tax on profits earned in certain foreign jurisdictions, foreign withholding taxes, deferred taxes on undistributed earnings from our investment in J-Devices and state income taxes.
+Income tax expense for the three and nine months ended September 30, 2010, was attributable to tax expense in certain foreign jurisdictions, foreign withholding taxes and minimum taxes.
+Income tax expense in the nine months ended September 30, 2010, was reduced by the utilization of net operating loss and credit carryforwards of a Taiwanese subsidiary and a \$3.2 million release of a valuation allowance at that subsidiary.